 How can you help?
 Symptoms of the COVID-19 include fever, cough and shortness of breath.
 The symptoms may appear in as few as two days or as long as 14 days after exposure.
 Please do not visit the Ranch if you have these symptoms.
 Rather, consult your health provider and tell them about your recent travel or exposure.

-We take the safety of our kids and staff very seriously.
+We take the safety of our kids, staff, clients and customers very seriously.
 We will continue to monitor the situation, work with state and local health officials, and follow recommended guidance as it becomes available.

 Thank you for your attention and support during this time.
 Please reach out if you have any questions.